-Although the construction segment had recovered well in 2021, the current threat of inflation could slow down construction activity in the coming year.
-This assumption is further reinforced by the fact that both the volume of building permit applications and that of project planning activity in 2021 have been below average in most of the Swiss territory.
+Although the construction segment had recovered well, the current threat of inflation could keep on slowing down construction activity in the coming year.
+This assumption is further reinforced by the fact that in 2021 and 2022 both the volume of building permit applications and that of project planning activity have again been below average in most of the Swiss territory.
 That being said, it appears that building permit requests for renovations and extensions of residential units have slightly increased in the past few months, due to the continued desire of owners to improve their living conditions and expand their living space.
 However, this trend should likely be only temporary.
+The strong interest in sustainability combined with the increase in government subsidies has led to an increase in energetic renovation projects.
+However, in many cases their realisation is delayed due to the difficulty in sourcing certain materials as a result of the crisis and the lack of skilled staff.

-Moreover, two years after the start of the pandemic, the effects of the various lockdowns are being felt, particularly in the construction sector, which is experiencing supply delays.
+Moreover, three years after the start of the pandemic, the effects of the various lockdowns are being felt, particularly in the construction sector, which is experiencing supply delays.
 The massive and simultaneous increase in the price of steel, plastic and wood is also proving problematic, especially since contractors are not always able to pass on such increases in production costs to clients under the terms of existing contracts.
-The Russian-Ukrainian conflict is also likely to have an impact on construction, especially on the supply of raw and transformed materials.
-In these circumstances, it may be expected that more and more companies will invoke the clausula rebus sic stantibus to obtain increases in compensation, on the grounds that the current difficulties were completely outside the reasonable expectations that the parties may have had at the time the contract was concluded.
-Furthermore, we anticipate that contractors will be less inclined to conclude lump-sum contracts in the near future but will on the contrary reserve the possibility of increasing the work price due to fluctuations of the price of materials and transformed goods.
-It is also to be expected that contractors will be more reluctant to make firm commitments on delivery schedules.
+The Russian-Ukrainian conflict has also had a significant impact on construction, especially on the prices and the supply of raw and transformed materials.
+In these circumstances, contractors are less inclined to conclude lump-sum contracts but on the contrary reserve the possibility of increasing the work price due to fluctuations of the price of materials and transformed goods.
+They are also more reluctant to make firm commitments on delivery schedules.

-Contributors Cosima Trabichet-Castan Partner cosima.trabichet-castan@mll-legal.com Jacques Johner Senior Associate jacques.johner@mll-legal.com Denise Läubli Senior Associate denise.laeubli@mll-legal.com

-PDF Generated: 4-05-2022
+Finally, it is expected that the health crisis will have the effect of encouraging workplace change to reflect the post lockdown adjustment in working styles.

+Contributors

+Cosima Trabichet-Castan

+Partner

+cosima.trabichet-castan@mll-legal.com

+Jacques Johner

+Senior Associate

+jacques.johner@mll-legal.com

+Munier Serag

+Senior Associate

+munier.serag@mll-legal.com